Emilia Pérez (2024)

 The four core performances are strong.
 Saldaña is really the lead here and has never been better.
 Gascón is bold, fearless even, and exceptionally talented in navigating the rollercoaster ride Audiard puts her character through.
 Gomez is quietly effective, her A-list celebrity status falling away early on to make us believe in a character who is simply trying to find ways to survive a life she never envisioned for herself.

 Adriana Paz joins the story, in a small role, as a woman who builds a special connection to Emilia after Emilia’s organization helps her deal with a tragedy.
-Notably, all four women shared the Best Actress prize at the 2024 Cannes Film Festival, so it really is a shame that the film cannot drive headling into an otherness component that Audiard likely should have been more mindful in recognizing.
+Notably, all four women shared the Best Actress prize at the 2024 Cannes Film Festival, so it really is a shame that the film cannot avoid rushing headlong into an otherness component that Audiard likely should have been more mindful in recognizing.

 However, with all the musical numbers, increasingly somber and melancholy as the film moves forward, and the attempted exploration of gender, identity, and the complexities that come with resilience and self-discovery, Emilia Perez falters significantly when it needs to speak clearly and most powerfully.